Tutorial Gateway

 Python Numpy concatenate 2D array 1

-This is an another example to concatenate 2D arrays.
+It is another example of concatenating 2D arrays.

 import numpy as np